 As a walking place, the trail around the lake is only ¾ mile.
 That isn’t much exercise.
 But picnic tables, bathrooms, benches, and the walk around the lake make it a wonderful starting or ending place for four different Fullerton trails that pass through or near the lake.
 (Hit the PageDown key four times to go directly to the description of those trails.)
 First, how easy it is to get to the lake: From Euclid, north of Rosecrans several blocks, just watch for the Laguna Lake sign.
 The picture above was taken on the dam.
-This dam has no gate and would be of the “weir” type (spills over the top, type) but only in a severe storm would it go into action holding the lake at a safe size.
+This dam has no gate and would be of the “weir” type (spills over the top, type) but only in a severe storm would it go into action.
+It is not a flood control dam because there’s no major flow into the lake.
 The level is not maintained by water going under it.
 Unfortunately it is maintained by how much city water goes in; whether a lot or more than a lot.
-There is no creek or spring providing water.
 Its water bill makes it an expensive lake to maintain.
 For more on dams in Fullerton click this: Dams and Spillways of Fullerton.

 The Fishing The word Laguna is “lake” in Spanish, which makes “Laguna Lake” sound as silly as the Sierra Mountains.
 But it is not a silly lake.
 It is our biggest lake.
-It is much bigger even than the lake in Craig Park.
+It is bigger even than the lake in Craig Park.
 Laguna is a stocked lake; “planted” is the technical name for it.
-It is only trout and catfish are regularly planted, and only those two can you take home.
-(Which fish, how many and so on, are made clear on their license.)
+It is only trout and catfish which are regularly planted, and only those two can you take home.
+(Which fish, how many and so on, is made clear on the fishing license each fisherman is obligated to carry with them.)
 There’s plenty of large bass (some blue gill) in there but they are of the catch and release type.
 (Camera Fish) You have to have a fishing license (even for catch and release) which of course, goes to pay for the farming and later planting of the fish.
 For more on fishing licenses, click here.
 It is obvious to all who eat the fish they catch, you don’t fish to save money.
 It’s a hobby and for some, an obsession.

 The Part of the Park That is Not Water . . .

 On the map, that which is named Laguna Lake Park doesn’t actually include the lake.
 It’s not clear why the map stops 250 feet west of the lake.
 (The Parks Department does maintain the lake.)
 It is worth noting though that the dry part of the park is larger than the lake.
 The trees along the side of Euclid block the view of this underappreciated park.
 Most of this park seems undeveloped because there’s no grass.
 But it is carefully manicured to be free of brush which would grow up between trees which are irrigated.
 There are numerous trails bikers have warn into it.
 And because this is one of the principle parks even the bike trails are maintained for safety.
 And of course there’s the horse arenas that is the most noticeable part of the park.
-There’s a very impressive sign “Laguna Lake Park” on Laguna Road just 50 feet from Euclid.
+At the furthest south end of the park there’s a very impressive sign “Laguna Lake Park” on Laguna Road just 50 feet from Euclid.
 But it can’t be seen because of the overgrowth.
 That’s OK with the neighbors though because if people thought that was the entrance, there’s only their street to park on.
-The more visible entrance to the park is the entrance to the lake on Lakeview Drive.
+The proper entrance to the park is further north on Lakeview Drive.
 Parking there is plentiful.
 South of the horse arenas; for those with metal detectors this area might turn up some treasures.
 See the History paragraph below.

 Fullerton Recreational Riders occupy the Laguna Lake Park Equestrian Center.
 This is perhaps the only club that has facilities owned and maintained by the Fullerton tax payer.
 Continuing cost is only weed abatement though; a small price to pay for what that club has done for the community.
 They are the ones that established the trails and maintained them for many years; some 28 miles throughout a city that is only about 5 miles across.
 The number of horse properties have dwindled since the 50s, but the club draws members from a larger area of the county.
 From this Equestrian Center and two stables horses still go on all of the 28 miles.
 (There’s V & H Stables near Euclid and Bastanchury and Coyote Hills Ranch near Fullerton Sports Complex.
 And there are still many homes that have direct access to the trails.)
 Next to the arenas there are bleachers to watch the events.
 The big events are the Gymkhanas that are throughout the summer on the second Saturdays.
 This racing starts at 9:00 AM and goes till about 2:30.
 Fantastic breakfast burritos and hamburgers cooked to your order.
 Plan your walk if you can to end there on a second Saturday and it will really make you day.
 Click here for more on Fullerton Recreational Riders.
 And see below for more pictures of their gymkhana.